CodeAndCake/AppsFromScratch/misc/observations.md

 * mismatching names between function definition and call
 * jQuery library not linked?
 * repetition that can be improved with a function

+# Session 3

+### AM

+1. Debugging
+* Challenge
+* Recipes app [DIDN'T DO]

+### PM

+1. What is design?
+* Brainstorming
+* Who are your users
+* Impact maps [DIDN'T DO]
+* Wireframing [DIDN'T DO, assigned as homework]

+### Programming skills

+1. Don't type: copy-paste
+2. Google is your friend
+3. Try again (and again) until it works
+4. It's OK: you're not going to break anything

+### jQuery challenge

+People found it challenging and it took the most part of 2 hours.
+We tried to not spoonfeed solutions but rather show how we would define the problem, inspect it, search for it and then try solutions out.

+Alicia asked for another jQuery challenge to keep practicing during the week, so that she doesn't forget.
+She felt like she forgot many things from one week to the other, and that she had a vague idea of things we've done/shown before but wasn't comfortable using them.

+#### It's like being a **scientist** and making small experiments

+Sometimes overcomplicating the solution.
+Perhaps we need to **stress that the solution is straightforward** most of the times.
+And that it's better to try and test every step: small change > test > observe > small change > test > observe...